JairParra/GloVe-ML_Reproducibiliaty_Challenge/README.md

    - The evaluation tests scripts can be used by placing the respective vector files under the `Stanford_Glove/modified_tests/pretrained_vectors` subdirectory.
 The `evaluate.py` file is preserved for comparison, but the `adapted_evaluate.py` script provides easier access.
 Once the vector embeddings are t in the respective folder, simply run the `adapted_evaluate.py` as

    `python adapted_evaluate.py [-h] [--vocab_file VOCAB_FILE] [--vectors_file VECTORS_FILE] [--encoding ENCODING]`

+   - The `figures` directory also contains a notebook for producing the figures we reported in the paper.

 ### Attribution